pippinbarr/cart253/topics/extras/images.md

 ### Loading the image

 Now the image is in your project you can load it.
-The simplest approach here is to include a function called `preload()` in your project.
-In it you will load the image *into a variable*.
+We're going to write a function called `preload()` that we'll call in `setup()`.
+In it we will load our image *into a variable*.
 That's right, a variable can contain an image.

 ```javascript
 // We need a variable to store our image in so we can use it later